johey/vertx-dockermod/README.md

 Dockerd should be configured to listen on a tcp socket via the -H flag in /etc/defaults/docker or similar. e.g. -H 0.0.0.0:5555.

 #### Dockermod Config
-The config file is passed as an argument -conf "filename" when running either as a mod or in embedded mode.
+The config file is passed as an argument -conf "filename" when running either as a mod or in fatjar / embedded mode.

 ##### conf.json